If you’re an Ortelius 1.9 user, knowing about these workflow changes will smooth your transition to Ortelius 2.

 NEW Import Apple ‘Photos’ and ‘Photo Booth’ media through the File > Open Menu

 Apple™ sandboxing has made it unreliable for the Ortelius Image Browser to access media directly from other applications, such as Photos and Photo Booth.
 With Ortelius 2 you can reliably open or import photos stored in these apps through the ‘File > Open’ menu.

 - Choose ‘File > Open’ in the main menu.

 - In the bottom left sidebar, hover the cursor to the right of ‘Media’ to reveal ‘Show/Hide’ and click ‘Show’ as needed.

 - Select an image and click ‘Open’ to open the image as a new document, or drag an image onto the active layer to import it into the current drawing.

 Access image graphics and SVG files stored in standard Finder folders through the Ortelius Image Browser.

 This unassuming feature is deceptively powerful.
 Draw one or more slices, name them as desired, precisely size them, and use them for batch export.
 Export multiple “slices” of your map with precision… perfect for publication.

-- Export Options – Expanded export options include GIF and BMP (in addition to PDF, PNG, JPG and TIF), plus new options to batch export individual layers, slices or selected objects as individual files.
+- Export Options – Expanded export options include GIF, BMP, PDF, PNG, JPG, and TIF, plus new options to batch export individual layers, slices, or selected objects as individual files.